IrvRodFlo9/cartaPorteFrontEnd/README.md

 ## Set environment

 1. Copy `.env.template` file
+2. Rename like `.env`
-2. Fill the environments variables, if isn't for production let `production=` empty
+3. Fill the environments variables, if isn't for production let `production=` empty
-3. Run `npm run envs` to generate the directory `src/environments` and the corresponding files
+4. Run `npm run envs` to generate the directory `src/environments` and the corresponding files

 ## Development